 If you use unsalted nuts, you may want to add salt to taste.
 (In this batch I used lightly salted roasted almonds.)

 Blend on high until smooth, using the tamper to push ingredients into the blades.
-You will hear the motor noise change to a more consistent low-pitched growl once it is ready.
+You will hear the motor noise change to a more consistent low-pitched growl once it is ready (it usually takes about 1 minute).
 If you want a maximally smooth nut butter, after you hear this noise, you can leave the tamper all the way down in the middle and let the motor run for an extra 5–10 seconds.

 (For the model in the video, maximum speed is set with the dial.
 If you have a high-low switch on the left of your machine, flip it to high after turning up the speed dial.)

 Make an Appropriate Amount